 A few days into the treatment, Holly lost interest in her food.
 She was also panting and looking uncomfortable.
-The antibiotics Holly was getting were a suspect so the veterinarian changed medication.
+The antibiotics Holly was getting were suspect, so the veterinarian changed her medication.

-Two days later Holly’s fever returned along with increased heart and respiratory rate.
-Something was still wrong and the antibiotics weren’t fixing it.
+Two days later, Holly’s fever returned, along with an increased heart and respiratory rate.
+Something was still wrong, and the antibiotics weren’t fixing it.

 Holly kept growing weak.
-Was it from her not eating, from the fever or from whatever was causing both?
-At this point, Holly was still drinking normally but refused to eat all together and had her mom ended up force-feeding her.
+Was it from her not eating, the fever, or whatever was causing both?
+At this point, Holly was still drinking normally but refused to eat altogether and had her mom force-feeding her.

 Nothing her mom tried was making Holly any better.